phenopolis/phenopolis/README.md

 [![Coverage Status](https://coveralls.io/repos/github/phenopolis/phenopolis/badge.svg?branch=master)](https://coveralls.io/github/phenopolis/phenopolis?branch=master)

 ```
-Here is the original version of Phenopolis, we are now working on the much improved 2019 version.
+Note this is the original version of Phenopolis, we are now working on the much improved 2019 version.
 ```